Social interaction and first-person shooters

-The term first-person shooter (FPS) describes a video game genre where players participate in weapon-based combat all in the first person, or from the perspective of their character.
-One of the more notable features of FPS games is its compatibility for networked, then later online, multiplayer gaming, where players could bring their skills to a national and then later a global arena.
+In first-person shooters, players participate in weapon-based combat all in the first person, or from the perspective of their character.

+A notable features of FPS games is its compatibility for networked, then later online, multiplayer gaming, where players could bring their skills to a national and then later a global arena.
 In a genre consisting of players hunting and killing other players, FPS games are found to include a source of rich communication and social interactions between players.

 Online communication

 Communication online consists of a mix of both verbal and non-verbal interactions.
 Like in the real world, these interactions have individual meanings, social norms, policies, and a set of subsequent reactions to these interactions.
 All these interactions are aided and have become possible with advancements and the developing of game technology and design.